Presenting

 It includes an SQL database that handles all the information related to all the field information we need to process.
 Application programming is developed in python and takes advantage of the large library of code available for this setup.

-Another important module to enable communication on the local network is a MQTT broker solution that enables all the devices to communicate with each other on a publish subscribe architecture.
+The real time communication on the local network is based on the MQTT protocol.
+This is a publish subscribe solution that uses a central broker enabling all the devices to communicate with each other.
 We use the Mosquitto broker for it’s functionality and wide spread use that guarantees its maintenance and evolution.

-This opens the piscada module to communicate with any device that supports MQTT even if they are not one of the pirtu units.
+piscada can also communicate with any device that supports MQTT even if they are not one of the pirtu units.

 All this is defined in the SQL database presented above.
 Each digital or analog entity can have a MQTT definition that allows piscada to either publish or subscribe that entity on a specific MQTT “address” defined as an organized set of TOPICS and a variable name.